VERY IMPORTANT:

 In partnership with the Texas A&M Engineering Extension Service (TEEX).

-About the instructor, Paul Ayres:
+About the instructor, Dr. Paul Ayres: